 Supporting your bladder and prostate health

 Men who have BPH are much more aware of their bladder due to common symptoms of frequent urination, nighttime urination, and incomplete emptying of the bladder.
-If you manage your prostate health with the above seven natural steps (along with following some of these natural treatments for BPH), you will enjoy the improvements in your lifestyle due to better bladder and urinary health.
+If you manage your prostate health with the above seven natural steps, you will enjoy the improvements in your lifestyle due to better bladder and urinary health.
 Eating well, staying hydrated, and avoiding foods and drinks that irritate the bladder and prostate will help you go a long way in managing your health and hopefully lead to a better night’s sleep.